truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 ---

-> Bitcoin's Decentralization decreases as a full node becomes more expensive.
-Full node costs can be cheapened through use of the Lightning Network and the introduction of "supply curve" for TOR-bandwidth.
+> Bitcoin's Decentralization increases as a full node becomes cheaper.

 ### Agenda